Pirates vs. Nationals Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 22 hits with four doubles, five home runs, 13 walks and 13 RBI.
+- Andrew McCutchen has five doubles, five home runs, 15 walks and 14 RBI (23 total hits).
 He's also stolen four bases.

 McCutchen Recent Games